IgorBuchelnikov/ObservableComputations/README.md

 ```

 Note that type of *RoomReservationManager._roomReservations* is changed to *ObservableCollection&lt;RoomReservation&gt;* and *RoomReservationManager.RoomReservations* member of type *System.Collections.ObjectModel.ReadOnlyObservableCollection&lt;RoomReservation&gt;* has been added.
-To expose private field use readonly property (with getter only).

 ### Short your code
 See [here](#passing-argument-as-observable) and [here](passing-source-collection-argument-as-obserable).